ShiroTakeda/gams-mode/README.md

 I will explain each function in detail.

-By resistering GAMS statements and dollar control options beforehand, (1) enables you to insert them into the program file easily.
+By registering GAMS statements and dollar control options beforehand, (1) enables you to insert them into the program file easily.
 You can insert the long statements and dollar control options (that you are likely to mistype) without typing them by yourself.